 One-zero or interval sampling involves choosing specific intervals of time, like pinpoint sampling, but instead recording whether one or more responses occur (or conversely, do not occur) within that interval of time (Bailey & Burch, 2017; Bakeman & Quera, 2012; Lehner, 1998).
-While popular with both human and non-human primate research, one-zero sampling seems to receive less representation than pinpoint sampling in most animal behavior studies and has been criticised by previous researchers (Altmann, 1974; Rhine & Flanigon, 1978).
+While popular with both human and non-human primate research, one-zero sampling seems to receive less representation than pinpoint sampling in most animal behaviour studies and has been criticised by previous researchers (Altmann, 1974; Rhine & Flanigon, 1978).
 However, one-zero sampling has some of the same benefits of instantaneous sampling in that interval length can be tailored in line with the requirements of the study.
 Additionally, one-zero sampling has the potential to collect more behaviours during a stated period, as multiple behaviours can be recorded during each interval (Altmann, 1974).
 Leger (1977) identified good agreement with continuous behaviour measures when using one-zero sampling at 15-second intervals for chimpanzees (Pan troglodytes).
 Likewise, Rhine and Flanigon (1978) found similar levels of occurrence when comparing continuous, pinpoint, and one-zero sampling methods with a colony group of stumptail macaques (Macaca arctoides).
 As noted above, one-zero (interval) sampling is also frequently used in studies on human behaviour, for example in the classroom (Dunkerton, 1981; Omark et al. 1976).

 Both pinpoint and one-zero sampling overcome some of the issues associated with continuous recording by reducing the amount of input required by the researcher, while still aiming to keep the sample representative of the animal’s behavioural repertoire (Mitlöhner et al. 2001; Simpson & Simpson, 1977).
 However, one key question is how closely these techniques correlate with continuous recording?
 Pinpoint sampling is reported to lose information in terms of behaviour duration and is potentially less likely to pick up any behaviours of short duration (events) (Martin & Bateson, 2007; Xiao et al. 2005).
 By contrast, one-zero sampling is better at recording all observable behaviours, but both behavioural frequency and duration could be easily misrepresented: there is no way to identify whether a behaviour recorded as present for one interval was seen once or thirty times during that time period (Saibaba et al. 1996).

-The following study proposes to compare simulated occurrence of both low, medium, and high frequency/duration behaviours, as well as similar observation periods for pinpoint and one-zero sampling methods.
-We hypothesized two results: (1) one-zero sampling would be better suited for detecting the occurrence of low frequency (event) behaviours, particularly when comparing less frequent pinpoint and one-zero observation methods (e.g., 500 second observation periods), and (2) pinpoint sampling would provide a more accurate representation of percentages of occurrence for both low, medium, and high duration (state) behaviours than one-zero sampling.
+The following study proposes to compare simulated occurrence of both low, medium, and high frequency/duration behaviours, as well as similar observation intervals for pinpoint and one-zero sampling methods.
+We hypothesized two results: (1) one-zero sampling would be better suited for detecting the occurrence of low frequency (event) behaviours, particularly when comparing less frequent pinpoint and one-zero observation methods (e.g., 500 second observation intervals), and (2) pinpoint sampling would provide a more accurate representation of percentages of occurrence for both low, medium, and high duration (state) behaviours than one-zero sampling.

 METHODS

 For all simulations, continuous recording methods were generated for both frequency of occurrence and percentage of occurrence, with two different non-continuous sampling methods directly compared: pinpoint (instantaneous) and one-zero (interval) sampling.
 Independent variables were split into two categories: Response frequency (to measure the ability of both behaviour methods to detect short, event behaviours) and response duration (to measure the ability of the methods in assessing long-term, state behaviours).
-Three levels for response frequency and response duration were determined, based on an arbitrarily level of occurrence: 3 s, 30 s, and 300 s.
+Three levels for response frequency and response duration were determined, based on an arbitrarily level of occurrence/duration: 3 s, 30 s, and 300 s.
 The interval lengths for both pinpoint and one-zero sampling were set at 5 s, 50 s, and 500 s, in order to compare the effect of interval length on test accuracy.

 Simulations